-Mary Onguko-Wanyonyi is a mother of two.
-Today, we share her story on an experience that she and her family recently went through.
-May you be encouraged by her story just as I was, on this #ThankfulThursday…
+Mary Onguko-Wanyonyi is a Kenyan mother living and working in Nairobi.
+Today, I share her story on an experience that she and her family recently went through regarding her daughter’s clubfoot condition.

 “When I finally boarded the plane to take my daughter to the US for her clubfoot treatment review, that was when I knew that 2016 was an anointed year for my family.
 My 8-year-old daughter Serena had a 100 percent possibility of clubfoot recurrence by the age of 10 if the condition was not arrested immediately.
 You see, Serena was born with a bilateral clubfoot, meaning that it was present in both feet.
 Clubfoot describes a range of foot abnormalities usually present at birth (congenital) in which the baby’s foot is twisted out of shape or position (source).
 Even though Serena had undergone several medical interventions with regard to her clubfoot, including surgery, local doctors had advised us to wait until she was 10 years old to see the outcome.

 My mommy instincts however dictated otherwise, as I didn’t seem that very convinced about waiting till she was 10 years.
 This then led me to engage in lots and lots of research both locally and internationally, until we eventually landed into the able hands of Dr. Mathew Dobbs, who is one of the world’s best renowned and most sought-after clubfoot doctor.